Zoloft PPHN Prognosis: Treatment for Severe PPHN After Zoloft

 What is the prognosis for severe PPHN after Zoloft exposure?

-Severe PPHN after Zoloft exposure carries a guarded prognosis, with mortality rates historically ranging from 10% to 20% despite advanced therapies.
-Long-term outcomes for survivors may include neurodevelopmental delays, hearing loss, and chronic lung disease.
+The prognosis for severe PPHN after Zoloft exposure is guarded, with mortality rates historically ranging from 10% to 20% even with advanced treatment.
+Long-term outcomes among survivors may include neurodevelopmental delays, hearing loss, and chronic pulmonary hypertension.

 Does submitting information create an attorney-client relationship?